Rivers-Project-2018/Sophie-River-Thames/README.md

 > **Figure 2:** My final quadrant graph

-The graphs were created with the programming language is R. The code for figure 2 is listed in the repository file directory under the title WINDSOR_PLOT.R.
+The graphs were created with the programming language is R. The code for figure 2 is listed in the repository file directory under the title WINDSOR_PLOT.R [4].

 **The progression to the final graph.**